We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 Why is my LinkedIn account restricted, and how to prevent bans

-Reason 1.
 Automation tools or bot-like behavior

 LinkedIn is trying to protect its users from the side effects.
-That’s why sometimes, even using reputable tools and following best practices, you may see the message «this account is temporarily restricted».
+That’s why sometimes, even using reputable tools and following best practices, you may see the message «This account is temporarily restricted».

 Moreover, automation tools are not the key evil :) LinkedIn also bans users with bot-like behavior.
 Here is an example from a Reddit user: